Judge’s Ruling Paves Way For Class-Action Suit against JPMorgan Chase

-In accordance with the terms of its settlement with the government, JPMorgan has begun the process of providing debt forgiveness and other mortgage relief to struggling homeowners.
+In accordance with the terms of its settlement with the government, JPMorgan to Offer Homeowner Relief to struggling homeowners.

 Joseph A. Smith Jr., who received a joint appointment from the bank and the government to monitor compliance with the terms of the agreement released his initial report Tuesday outlining the first steps taken in what will be a long process of the bank disbursing $4 billion in loan aid.